Registration is currently closed. Please check back again soon for future JOC Cohort Program Offerings!

 About Don’t Kvetch, Organize!

-We are particularly excited because we will be hosting our fifth cohort for Jews of Color in the course.
+We are particularly excited about our Jews of Color cohort program.
 This cohort will learn together how community organizing skills and frameworks can support their Jewish and justice work.
 The course also provides a platform to engage with other Jews of Color across the country who are working for social justice, while building relationships with each other through participating in the course together.

 The cohort meetings… felt really empowering.
 I’ve never been in a JOC space before, let alone a JOC organizing space.
 My fellow cohort members are wonderful… I feel very grateful for this space!